jhewt/gumer-psn/README.md

 ##Installing

-You can install it by installing the package (soon)
+You can install it by installing the package

 		npm install gumer-psn